 When Graph Max Shift as presented in \secref{algorithm} is applied to a geometric graph, the connectivity radius cannot be chosen --- it is not a tuning parameter.
 One way to introduce some flexibility in the algorithm is to open the possibility of enlarging the search radius.
 In the context of an unweighted graph, the search radius is understood as the number of hops.
 With $m$ denoting the number of hops defining the local search area, which is now a tuning parameter, Graph Max Shift, initialized at node $i$, computes the following sequence of nodes:

 where $i \neigh_m j$ if $i$ and $j$ are within $m$ hops away, or said differently, if the graph distance separating them is bounded by $m$.

-The consistency result established in \thmref{consistency} generalizes under some conditions on $\eps$ and $m$ in a straightforward manner.
-Choosing $m$ is nontrivial, as is typically the case for the choice of tuning parameters in unsupervised learning.
+We anticipate the consistency result established in \thmref{consistency} to generalize in a straightforward manner under some appropriate conditions on $\eps$ and $m$.
+We note that choosing $m$ is nontrivial, as is typically the case for the choice of tuning parameters in unsupervised learning.
 We also note that, in practice, unless $m$ is quite small, the algorithm can be slow to run.